 - new tram tracks and tram stops on Toorak Road West and St Kilda Road to enable the diversion of the Route 58 tram around the Domain station area during construction

-- a new tram stop on Park Street, South Melbourne (west of Wells Street) to enable passengers to move safely and efficiently by tram when the Domain tram interchange is temporarily removed for construction of Domain station.
+- a new tram stop on Park Street, South Melbourne to enable passengers to move safely and efficiently by tram when the Domain tram interchange is temporarily removed for construction of Domain Station.

 The supply of construction power was procured through the relevant utility service providers in early 2017 and will be delivered by Beon Energy Solutions.
 These works include: